wave745/caesarbot-build/components/bundler/README.md

-# Bundler Integration for Caesarbot
+# Bundler Integration for CaesarX

 This implementation provides a complete bundler integration that allows Copy Trading, Sniper, and dedicated Bundler automations to execute transactions as Jito bundles for faster, more reliable execution.